bNobo/needabreak/readme.md

 I'm sure this application could be improved in many ways and I would be happy to receive some help in doing so.
 If you want to contribute to this project, please read [contributing.md](contributing.md) file.

 Every kind of contribution is welcome, it includes, but is not limited to:

-* Add new functionalities
+- Add a new language translations
-* Improve translations
+- Improve existing translations
-* Improve design
+- Improve design
+- Fix typos
-* Fix bugs
+- Fix bugs
-* Test to find issues
+- Test to find issues
-* Fix typos
+- Add new functionalities

 ## Locate log file and user settings